Wuthathi

 The Wuthathi, also known as the Mutjati, are an Aboriginal Australian people of the state of Queensland.
 Anthropologist Norman Tindale distinguished the Mutjati from the Otati, whereas AIATSIS treats the two ethnonyms as variants related to the one ethnic group, the Wuthathi.

 Language

 Wuthathi is considered to have been a dialect of the Uradhi branch of the Paman languages.

 A list of some 400 words of the Otati language was taken down by Charles Gabriel Seligman, and a further 60 by George Pimm, members of Cambridge Anthropological Expedition to Torres Straits in the late 19th century.
+Anthropologist Lamont West recorded 200 words of the Wuthathi language with Tom Warren, a traditional owner in 1965.

 Country

 The Wuthathi, according to Tindale, held sway over some 150 mi2 of territory extending north from Shelburne Bay to the vicinity of Orford Ness.
 The area around Shelburne Bay has been described as some of "the most beautiful coastal and island country in Australia, if not the world", and was home to over 30 rare and threatened species of fauna as the double-wattled cassowary and the palm cockatoo.
 One report. issued after the battle for the conservation of Shelburne Bay from silica mining had been won, stated of Shelburne, together with the Cape Flattery duneland:

 The extraordinary landscapes of these two largest dunefields make a lasting impression on all who view them.
 Active, large elongated parabolic dunes rise like snow-clad hills above vegetation and/or lake filled swales.
 Low ridges (<2m high) in repeated v-shapes form so called Gegenwalle ground patterns within the dunefields, that are the best developed and largest in the world.

 Donald Thomson places the Otati on the coast south of Oxford Bay down to Margaret Bay.
 Norman Tindale stated that the Otati dwelt in their traditional lands, measuring roughly 300 mi2, which extended from the southern part of Shelburne Bay, east and south to the Macmillan River, inland as far as the headwaters of the Dulhunty River.
 Tindale's distinction of the Otati with the Mutjati is not accepted by AIATSIS, which regards the two as variants of the one name.